tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - ### Wǔxiá Elements

   - #### Martial Arts Mastery
-    - Focus on learning and improving various Gōngfu styles
+    - Focus on learning and improving various Gōngfū styles

   - #### Legendary Weapons
     - Quests for coveted, non-magical but exceptional weapons

   - #### Secret Manuals
-    - Discovery and mastery of forbidden or lost Gōngfu techniques
+    - Discovery and mastery of forbidden or lost Gōngfū techniques

   - #### Wǔlín Dominance
     - Struggle for power and influence within the martial arts world